-"This system would be acceptable if parties still maintained a large member base, but unfortunately the membership of all major parties has diminished over the years to very small numbers.
+"This system would be acceptable if parties still maintained a large member base, but unfortunately the membership of some major parties has diminished over the years to very small numbers.
 The result of this shrinkage of members leaves our democracy locked into a situation where a very small elite of party activists control the parties and the government".

 When we elect a new Member of Parliament we hand them the power and responsibility to use their own "unbiased opinion and mature judgement", to make decisions on our behalf in Parliament.
 It is not acceptable that this [very small elite] are then able to use the party whips to take away this power from our elected MPs immediately after the election.

 The following quotations from serving Members of Parliament confirm that the Party Whips in Parliament can very effectively stop our elected MPs from properly representing their constituents and the country.

 "There is no mechanism that allows voters to sack their MP.
 An MP can switch to an extreme party, systematically break each and every promise that they made before the election, refuse to turn up in Parliament or refuse to engage in any meaningful sense with their electorate, but unless they are jailed for more than 12 months an MP is effectively unmovable.
 It is therefore no surprise that, from the moment an election is over, the pressure is all top-down from the party, not bottom-up from the constituents."